 LETTER OF INTENT (LOI) 2024 - 2025, TBD

-Approved agencies who completed a Letter of Intent prior to the deadline will be invited to complete the Application
+Approved agencies who complete a Letter of Intent prior to the deadline will be invited to complete the Application

 Priority for funding is also given to programs who target the ALICE (Asset Limited, Income Constrained, Employed) population in Southwest Louisiana.